Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Methodology

-In instance tracker, the instance embedding is trained to track the elements between frames.
-Existing methods use triplet loss \cite{Ye2021SuperPlane} or contrast loss \cite{woo2021learning} to pull the same instance as close as possible in feature space and push different instances as far as possible.
-These methods establish instance correspondence by identifying nearest neighbour matches in feature space, which is non-differentiable and unable during the training process.
+\textbf{Instance-Wise Differentiable Matching layer based on Instance Embedding.} In the instance tracker, the instance embedding is trained to track the elements between frames.
+Existing methods use triplet loss~\cite{Ye2021SuperPlane} or contrast loss~\cite{woo2021learning} to pull the same instance as close as possible in feature space and push different instances as far as possible.
+These methods identify nearest neighbor matches in feature space to establish instance correspondences, which are non-differentiable and unstable during training.

-To address this issue, inspired by CAPS \cite{wang2020learning}, we propose to use a instance-wise differentiable matching layer (DML) for the training of instance embedding.
+To address this issue, inspired by CAPS~\cite{wang2020learning}, we propose to use an instance-wise differentiable matching layer (DML) for the training of instance embedding.
 Given a set of frame $t-\delta$ and frame $t$, the panoptic segmentation network with shared weights mentioned above obtains the embedding vectors $M$ and $N$ respectively.
 To compute the correspondence of the instance $i$ in frame $t-\delta$ to the frame $t$, we correlate the instance embedding, denoted $\mathbf{M}_\mathbf{i}$.
 Then, we use a 2D softmax operation to obtain the distribution of the different instances of frame $t$, which represents the probability that the instance of image frame $t$ corresponds to the instance $i$:

 where x is the instance indexes of frame $t$.
 Then the predicted target $\hat{\mathbf{j}}$ can be computed as the expectation of the distribution: